Nova A.

 Cons

-• Ignore the context of the study
+• Ignores the context of the study

-• Cannot take place naturally
+• Cannot take place in a natural setting

 • It allows the researcher to measure and interpret the collected data.